adelaadeoye/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+answer:: .forEach loops through an array without doing any extra effect except when specify by the proceeding method while .map is a powerful mehtod of array prototype which can transform and create new array

 2. What is the difference between a function and a method?

+answer:: Funtions are values while methods are actions

 3. What is closure?

+answer:: ability for a function to look outward/upward of a parent function for needed variables

 4. Describe the four rules of the 'this' keyword.

+answer:: i am still confuse about this  (_"0-0"_)

 5. Why do we need super() in an extended class?

+answer:: Because super() serve as car to drive/explore around the extended class,

 ## Project Set up